pcdavid/sirius-kit/README.md

 * Acceleo 3.7, used by some of our examples.
 * Target Platform DSL 3.0.0-SNAPSHOT from [Eclipse CBI](https://github.com/eclipse-cbi/).
 Note that this is using a (moving) snapshot build at the moment.
 * EMF SDK.
-* SWTBot IDE Integration 3.1, needed to launch our automated SWTBot tests.
+* SWTBot IDE Integration 4.1, needed to launch our automated SWTBot tests.
 * [SpotBugs](https://spotbugs.github.io/), not strictly needed.
 * Eclipse CheckStyle Plug-in 10.4.0.
-* Mylyn WikiText Editor, as a convenience to edit various Textile and Markdown documents (notable the Sirius documentation).
-* Eclipse XML Editors and Tools to edit various XML files more comfortably.

 ## Build